 Based on the Unix core, originally developed back in the 1960s, Linux retains its modular concept, which makes it very stable and easily customizable.
 When GNU was initially started as a project in 1985, it aimed to provide a complete Unix-compatible software system.
 However, until the 1990s, work on the kernel and the drivers were in the initial stage.
 This motivated Linus Torvalds to create his own kernel in 1991 using the libraries and utilities from the GNU project, laying the foundations of the GNU/Linux project and creating the core of one of the most powerful operating systems.

 The Linux kernel

 The power of Linux is stemming from the kernel – the operating system code that is aimed at managing the communication between computer hardware and software.
-Since the Linux kernel is designed to be small and fast, it allows for very efficient management of the basic computer resources such as memory, disk space
+Since the Linux kernel is designed to be small and fast, it allows for very efficient management of the basic computer resources such as memory, disk space and CPU power.

 The kernel is the driving force of the Linux OS.
 It handles all processes and defines application behavior.
 In Linux distributions, the graphic system does not run as a kernel process, which allows for the graphic system to be restarted in the event of a crash, without the need to restart the computer.

 One of the most valued advantages of Linux over the other platforms lies with the high security levels it ensures.
 Every Linux user is happy to work in a virus-free environment and use the regular virus-prevention time needed when working with other operating systems for other more important tasks.

 Thanks to its open-source distribution, Linux is being constantly developed and updated by the constantly expanding community of programmers supporting it.
 Despite its dynamic nature, it is totally complete in terms of functionality and interface.
 All those ongoing development efforts are made with the sole purpose of keeping the platform flexible and ever adaptable to the changeable 'climate' of the WWW.

 Linux in the World Wide Web